aws-samples/serverless-patterns/sqs-lambda-dynamodb-cdk/README.md

 The CDK stack deploys the resources and the IAM permissions required to run the application.

 The SQS Queue specified in the stack vsam_to_dynamo_stack.py has a Lambda Function responding to the events.
 The function extracts the body from the message payload and performs a batch write in DynamoDB.
 The body content must comply with json format expected by DynamoDb (see example below).
-Messages containing more than 25 itens are not processed by dynamodb.batch_write as limited by DynamoDb.
+Messages containing more than 25 itens are not processed by dynamodb.batch_write() as it is limited by DynamoDB.

 ```
 {"CLIENT": [